ropensci/roregistry/README.md

 ## Why the CI runs in a container

 To speed up the CI builds, the roregistry workflow runs in a docker container which has R and makeregistry preinstalled.
-This container is automatically built and published on GHCR in the same [ropenscilabs/makeregistry][https://github.com/ropensci-org/makeregistry/pkgs/container/makeregistry] repository using [this workflow](https://github.com/ropensci-org/makeregistry/blob/master/.github/workflows/docker-build.yml).
+This container is automatically built and published on GHCR using [this workflow](https://github.com/ropensci-org/makeregistry/blob/master/.github/workflows/docker-build.yml).

 When a change is committed to makeregistry, it takes a few minutes before the container is updated.
 This is exactly the time we save for each CI run in roregistry because it does not have to install R and makeregistry + dependencies for each build.